fmhy/edit/CONTRIBUTING.md

 Select edit button and make your changes.
 ![Select edit button](https://i.imgur.com/lnQfeo3.png)

-3. Scroll down and select "Propose changes", and "Create Pull Request" on the next page.
+3. Scroll down and select "Propose changes", and "Create Pull Request" on the next page, and don't forget to explain why you think the site(s) in question should be removed, unstarred, and/or changed.

 ![propose changes](https://i.imgur.com/IaSJvnO.png)
 ![create pull request](https://i.imgur.com/z5Za72l.png)